tendermint/tendermint/docs/specification/new-spec/encoding.md

 ### Strings

-An encoded string is a length prefix followed by the underlying bytes of the string.
+An encoded string is length-prefixed followed by the underlying bytes of the string.
 The length-prefix is itself encoded as an `int`.

 The empty string is encoded as `0x00`.
 It is not length-prefixed.